 What is hCG?

-HCG stands for human chorionic gonadotrophin, which is a hormone produced only when the woman is pregnant or has a severe hormonal change that is caused by a disease.
-The beta hCG blood test is usually only done when pregnancy is suspected, because it is more easily confirmed with the presence of this hormone in the blood than in urine, which is used in over-the-counter pregnancy tests.
+hCG stands for human chorionic gonadotrophin, which is a hormone typically produced when a woman is pregnant.
+In some cases, hCG can also be produced as a result of certain diseases that cause severe hormonal changes.
+The beta hCG blood test is usually ordered when pregnancy is suspected, however, as pregnancy is more easily confirmed with the presence of this hormone in the blood. hCG can also be detected in urine, which is how over-the-counter pregnancy tests work.

-The following table shows the amount of Beta hCG hormones present in each week of gestation:
+The following table shows the average amount of hCG hormone present in each week of pregnancy:

 7.650 to 229.000 mlU/ml

-How to know if your pregnant with twins
+How to know if you are pregnant with twins

 Other exam results

-Beta hCG results may also indicate problems such as ectopic pregnancy, miscarriage or anembryonic pregnancy, which is when the embryo doesn’t develop.
+Presence of hCG in the blood may also indicate problems such as ectopic pregnancy, miscarriage or anembryonic pregnancy (also known as a blighted ovum, which is when the embryo doesn’t develop).

-These problems can usually be identified when the hormone levels are lower than expected for the gestational age, and it is necessary to see an obstetrician to assess the cause of the hormonal change.
+These conditions are usually suspected when the hormone levels are lower than expected for the gestational age.
+Follow-up with your doctor is advised to assess the cause of this type of hormonal change.